-If you like to watch videos instead or see it done, here’s how I plant and harvest my garlic in raised garden beds:
+If you like to watch videos instead or are more of a visual learner, here’s how I plant and harvest my garlic in raised garden beds:

 When is the right time to Plant Garlic?